chromium/chromium/mojo/docs/mojolpm.md

 Browser-process objects have specific expectations, and will end up with very different behaviour if they are created or used from the wrong context.

+If your test case requires the existence of a `RenderFrameHost` and similar structures, see `content/test/fuzzer/presentation_service_mojolpm_fuzzer.cc` for a fuzzer which already sets them up (in particular, inheritance from `RenderViewHostTestHarness`).

 **The most important thing to be careful of here is that everything happens on the correct thread/sequence.
 Many Browser-process objects have specific expectations, and will end up with very different behaviour if they are created